 S. Department of Veterans Affairs.
 National Center for PTSD Website.
 PTSD Overview. http://www.ptsd.va.gov/public/pages/fslist-PTSD-overview.asp.
 Accessed September 17, 2012.

-established, peer-reviewed sources with stable archived information.
+Internet references should be kept to a minimum, and those cited must be from established, peer-reviewed sources with stable archived information.
 In rare instances when non-peer-reviewed Internet sources need to be referenced, websites of long-standing, national stature, such as the Malignant Hyperthermia Association of the United States or the National Patient Safety Foundation, may be appropriate.

 Required Formatting